 Frontier Encounters presents a wide range of views on how the borders between these unique countries are enacted, produced, and crossed.
 It sheds light on global uncertainties:

-Title: Frontier Encounters.
-Knowledge and Practice at the Russian, Chinese and Mongolian Border
+Frontier Encounters: Knowledge and Practice at the Russian, Chinese and Mongolian Border

 2. On Ideas of the Border in the Russian and Chinese Social Imaginaries